 It’s also important to note that the free Cloudflare CDN plan is actually slower in some parts of the world.

 Which CDN Should You Use?

 Hopefully, you’ve learned a little more about the Kinsta CDN and Cloudflare CDN and now have a better idea of which one will work better for your site.
 Again, you can’t really go wrong with either one.
-We have many clients using both.
+Just keep in mind not to enable both Kinsta and Cloudflare CDN at the same time because it may cause some conflicts.
 To recap:

 - Has very low TTFB and is blazing fast.
 If performance is what you’re after, we recommend using the Kinsta CDN.

 - Easy to use, you can set it up in seconds.
 No changing of nameservers required or having to worry about page caching rules.

 - It’s usually free.
 If you go over the included bandwidth, it’s still very cheap.